wolfc01/micropython_debugger/README.md

 # micropython_debugger
 A poor man's but effective micropython interactive command line debugger.

-in python do the following to enable the debugger:
+As an example in python do the following to enable the debugger:
 ```python
 import ble_ledmatrix_demo

 import debugger
 debugger.start()

 ble_ledmatrix_demo.demo()
 ```